The Remnant Church Preparing for the Kingdom

 Persecution—It’s Coming…

 Sooner or later, persecution will happen.
-Even now, holding a Remnant worldview entails attitudes and actions that are unpopular in some circles.
-Critics may fault us for several issues, like our favorable view of Israel.
-Resistance could come even from segments of the Church, but expect it mainly from the outside.
-Rejection, hostility and persecution of the global church has been rising steeply over the past few years due to a combination of factors: (1) We are approaching the crisis 6,000–year mark; Satan knows that soon he will be seized and chained.
+Even now, holding a Remnant worldview includes attitudes and actions that are scorned in some circles.
+Critics may fault us for several issues, such as our favorable view of Israel.
+Resistance could come even from segments within the Church, but expect it mainly from the outside.
+Rejection, hostility and persecution of the global Church have risen steeply over the past few years due to developments behind the spiritual curtain: (1) we are approaching the crisis 6,000–year mark; Satan knows that soon he will be seized and chained.
 He is enraged and rushing to inflict as much damage as possible in these closing years, either directly or through the deluded, captive people who serve him.
 (2) The prophesied lifting of the Restrainer is now in process (see 2 Thes 2:7).
-The Holy Spirit is pulling back on the ‘Restrainer-of-Evil’ aspect of His administration which He evidently instituted after the Flood.
-Today, with the lifting of the Spirit’s intervening restraint, we are returning to the wildly wicked conditions that prevailed before the Flood.
+There is evidence that after the Flood3 the Holy Spirit began the ‘Restrainer-of-Evil’ aspect of His administration.
+Today, He is once again retreating from that suppressive activity (See 2Thes 2:7).
+With that lifting of the Spirit’s restraint, we are returning to the wildly wicked conditions that prevailed before the Flood.
 Jesus warned us about this time: “As it was in the days of Noah, so it will be at the coming of the Son of Man” (Mt 24:37).
 Paul prophesied in 2 Timothy 3:13 that “…evildoers and impostors will go from bad to worse, deceiving and being deceived.”
-But, praise God, we are witnessing how the world’s escalating resistance is also serving to actually strengthen the unity and resolve of committed believers who share the vision of the Remnant Church.
+But, praise God, we are witnessing how the world’s escalating resistance is actually strengthening the unity and resolve of committed believers who share the vision of the Remnant Church.

 It is my conviction that these Remnant-related matters are indeed true, and if we, in obedience, mold our lives and church operation in accordance with these truths, God will grant us grace that our joy and zeal be not only enduring but intensifying as our years of prepared watchfulness proceed.
 This won’t be carried on hype (hype fades quickly), but rather a combination of rest in the Lord…and joy in the Lord.
+You can see how it is in the world: Satan fosters either ignorance/deadening apathy or, even worse, polarizing hate and frantic extremism.
+That is wrong thinking.
+Instead, pray that your mind be infused with the mind of Christ.
+In the midst of escalating chaos in this world, live in the secret place of resting in Jesus, a state of wisdom-informed zeal wrapped in perfect peace.
+It’s the path of long-term productive service and fruit-bearing that will endure and bring glory to God.

 The Joy Factor

-God wants us involved to the extent that we take ownership of His Kingdom Project, He wants us to share in the joy He is experiencing right now as He’s bringing it into being.
+God wants us involved to where we take ownership of His Kingdom Project; He wants us to share in the joy He is experiencing right now as He’s bringing it into being.
 Why is Jesus so intent, so joyful about His Kingdom?
-Aha…He knows the kind of Kingdom He’s building—a Kingdom wondrous beyond words!
+Consider: He knows the kind of Kingdom He’s building—a Kingdom wondrous beyond words!
 “What no eye has seen, what no ear has heard, and what no human mind has conceived…” (1 Cor 2:9).
 For Him it was worth unthinkable personal pain and death to attain it—any cost.
 “For the joy before him he endured the cross, scorning its shame…” (Heb 12:2).

-Think about it: As Jesus pondered the ghastly prospect of His looming Passion, He could see beyond the suffering, through the mists of time to when, if He succeeded at the cross, He would someday be King over His global Kingdom.
+Think about it: As Jesus pondered and dreaded the ghastly prospect of His looming Passion, He could see beyond the suffering, through the mists of time to when, if He succeeded at the cross, He would someday be King over His global Kingdom-Empire.
+(He would be King on His terms, not the sickening shortcut Satan had offered Him.)
 He could sense the indescribable joy that will erupt and flow and spread out over the vastness of His restored earth.
 “The joy set before Him.”
-Eventually, joy at the ultimate level will permeate all of life on the eternal New Earth.
-I suspect that joy will be of such intensity that we could not physically tolerate it in our present mortal state.
+Eventually, joy at an intense, ultimate level will permeate all of life on the eternal New Earth.
+But for right now, to experience Jesus’ developing-Kingdom joy, let’s heed the call to be fully immersed and heart-committed to His Project.
+(Today, many seem content with a casual assent to the Kingdom concept.
+They are missing so much.)

 Reaching Out

 The joy, unity, courageous faith, and holiness of life in the Early Church allowed the ungrieved Spirit to move freely among them in power with dramatic miracles, signs and wonders—and healings.
 People were experiencing God’s healing, and the news spread.
 Without the use of public relations expertise or promotional techniques, crowds gathered, responded and were added to the Church.
 When God authentically moves, growth spontaneously happens.
 I sense that God is ready to do it again in our time.
 Such a church tends to find favor with common people—but some in government may view it as a threat.
-Thankfully, God’s grace abounds to properly respond to challenges from either direction: rapid church growth, or official resistance.
+Thankfully, God’s grace abounds to properly respond to challenges from either direction: rapid church growth, or official resistance, or both.

 The Quest for Truth